google/go-cloud/internal/docs/pubsub/design.md

 	q []*Message
 }

-// SubscriptionOptions contains configuration for Subscriptions. type SubscriptionOptions struct {
-	// AckDelay tells the max duration to wait before sending the next batch
-	// of acknowledgements back to the server.
-	AckDelay time.Duration

-	// AckBatchSize is the maximum number of acks that should be sent to
-	// the server in a batch.
-	AckBatchSize int
-}

 // Receive receives and returns the next message from the Subscription's queue,
 // blocking if none are available.
 This method can be called concurrently from
 // multiple goroutines.
 On systems that support acks, the Ack() method of the